While Halloween can be a fun time of year for humans, it is not always fun or safe for us, your pets.

 By Miss Moneypenny, guest dog blogger

 Halloween can be a fun time of year.
-With all sorts of fall festivals, costumes, trick-or-treating and candy, most households, both with and without children, will join in the festivities to some extent.
+With all sorts of fall festivals, costumes, trick-or-treating, and candy, most households, both with and without children, will join in the festivities to some extent.

-Supervision is a good idea on Halloween
+Supervision is a good idea for Halloween

-Many people choose to sit out on their porches and wait for trick-or-treaters and a properly socialized dog can join in the fun by staying with you on a leash.
-Also be sure to keep us safe by not leaving us outside in your yard unsupervised for long periods of time.
+Many people choose to sit out on their porches and wait for trick-or-treaters, and a properly socialized dog can join in the fun by staying with you on a leash.
+Also, be sure to keep us safe by not leaving us outside in your yard unsupervised for long periods of time.
 As much as I hate to talk about this, cats, especially black ones, should be kept indoors to protect them from the rare (but occasionally real) cruelty that could occur.

 By doing some training and taking precautions ahead of time, we can all be safe and enjoy Halloween!